Eagle River in Keweenaw County, Michigan — The American Midwest (Great Lakes)

 Wausau, Wisconsin & Copper Harbor, Michigan

 Credits.
 This page was last revised on July 28, 2017.
-This page originally submitted on May 4, 2007, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 3,055 times since then.
+It was originally submitted on May 4, 2007, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 3,083 times since then and 5 times this year.
 Last updated on July 27, 2017, by Paul Fehrenbach of Germantown, Wisconsin.
 Photos: 1. submitted on May 4, 2007, by Christopher Light of Valparaiso, Indiana.
 2. submitted on August 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 3, 4. submitted on May 4, 2007, by Christopher Light of Valparaiso, Indiana.
 5, 6, 7. submitted on May 24, 2007, by Christopher Light of Valparaiso, Indiana. • Bill Pfingsten was the editor who published this page.